michhar/computer-vision-tricks/README.md

 ## Helper scripts

-To explore interactively upper and lower values for the HSV values (the hue, saturation and vibrance), the app/tool `color_thresholder.py` may be used on an image (check the script to set the input image).
+To explore interactively upper and lower values for the HSV values (the hue, saturation and value), the app/tool `color_thresholder.py` may be used on an image (check the script to set the input image).

 To determine upper and lower values for colors using RGB values, the `find_hsv_ranges.py` will provide this (check the script to set input RGB values).